akretion/odoo-py3o-report-templates/README.md

 Three available options to track changes in your .odt template :

 * Use the [Compare Document](https://help.libreoffice.org/Common/Compare_Document) native option in LibreOffice
-* Extract the .xml of your two .odt documents and compare it with classic `git diff` or `gitk`.
+* Extract the .xml of your two .odt documents and compare it with classic `git diff` or `gitk` tools.
 Be aware that the text on the header and the footer are located in a separate .xml file from the main text.
 * Use classic `git diff` or `gitk` tools after converting the .odt binary files to plain text formats :
   1. Install [odt2txt](https://github.com/dstosberg/odt2txt)
       sudo apt-get update